3 Reasons Why Candle Imperfections Are a Sign of Quality

 Why We Don’t Use Additives or Fillers

 We don’t believe in cutting corners.
-At Willis Candle Shop, we keep our ingredient list clean and short.
+At Willis Candle Shop, our ingredient list stays clean and short.
 No hardeners.
 No stabilizers.
 No gloss agents.
 Our candles feature a high-performance coconut soy wax blend sourced from American Soy Organics, combined with premium fragrance oils from Wholesale Supplies Plus.
+These non-toxic candles are safe for indoor spaces, including homes with pets and kids.
+Each batch may have subtle cosmetic differences—but it also means cleaner air in your space.

 Yes, It’s Still a Premium Candle

+A little frosting or minor wax pull-away from the jar doesn’t mean your candle is low-quality.
+Quite the opposite.
 These natural variations happen because of temperature shifts or how quickly the wax cools.
 They won’t affect how your candle performs.
 With a proper first burn (usually 2–3 hours), the wax will level out evenly.
+And yes—we test every single wick and vessel.
+Most of our vessels feature Premier 700 series wicks from Black Tie Barn, the most reliable cotton wicks in the industry.

 We Choose Underwicking Over Overwicking

+We’d rather go under than over.
+Why?
+Because an oversized flame can cause excess soot, container overheating, and a shorter burn time.
 Instead, we lean slightly conservative with wick sizing.
-For example, in our popular Coastal Wharf 14.75 oz 3-wick candle, the wax may cling to the edges during the first few burns.
-But as the flame descends, that wax gets picked up, melted, and fed back into the wax pool.
-It's efficient, safe, and part of what makes our candles long burning candles.
+For example, in our 14.5oz Black Frosted Candle and our Wood Wick Candle Barrel Collection, you might notice wax clinging to the edges during the first few burns.
+As the flame descends, that wax gets melted and fed back into the wax pool—efficient, safe, and part of what makes our candles long-burning.

-Cold Throw vs. Hot Throw
+Cold Throw vs. Hot Throw: Why Candle Scent Evolves

-That’s due to the way fragrance candles are engineered.
+Another question we get: “Why does my candle smell stronger after it's been lit?”
+That’s the difference between cold throw and hot throw.
 Cold throw is the scent before you light the wick.
 Hot throw is what fills your room.
-Because we use high quality candles with luxury fragrance oils—not essential oils—you’re getting a much more potent result when the wax is warm.
-And yes, the scent will continue evolving as the candle burns down.
+Because we use high quality candles with luxury fragrance oils—not essential oils—you’re getting a more potent result when the wax is warm.
+The scent continues evolving as the candle burns down.

 No Two Candles Are Alike—And That’s the Point